Hello Spring Cal – Part 1

 Winter Wonderland – My colours Part 1

-Winter Wonderland, the new Cal by Ana Morais Soares / One Skein of Love started today.
+Winter Wonderland, the new CAL by Ana Morais Soares / One Skein of Love has started today.
 Are you ready?

-As promised, I will list the colours I used row by row here At the end of this post you will find a document to download.
+As promised, I’ll be listing the colours I’ve used here, row by row.
+At the end of this post, you’ll find a document available for download.

 Here a photo of „my Part 1”.
-Aren‘t these reindeers cute?
+Aren‘t these reindeer cute?

 And here my colour placement